telliott99/CryptoQuickies/ee2.md

      1 = -23(13) mod 60

 The very definition of the modular multiplicative inverse!

-The only other step is to realize that `-23 mod 60 = 37`, and indeed
+The only other step is to realize that

+    -23 mod 60 = 37

+and indeed

     37 * 13 % 60 = 1

 #### Code

 Code was a bit challenging.
 I couldn't really understand the code I got from the web.

 I tried doing things symbolically, but it turned into a mess.
 I deleted it, but it had terms like

     q1q3 + q1q5 + q1q2q3q4q5 + ...

-But after staring at the example for a while, I was able to come up with code which returns all the data from `gcd` (we need only the quotients but the rest of it makes it easy to print exactly what we have above.
+But after staring at the example for a while, I came up with code which returns all the data from `gcd` (we need only the quotients but the rest of it makes it easy to print exactly what we have written above in the example.

-Using those quotients and starting with the right `a` and `b`, the loop for rounds 2 and after is
+Using those quotients and starting with the correct `a` and `b`, the loop for rounds 2 and after is

 ``` python
 for i in range(2,N):